andrew/ultimate-awesome/README.md

 - [awesome-embodied-ai-datasets](https://github.com/freekatz/awesome-embodied-ai-datasets) - A collection of Embodied AI datasets.
 - [awesome-banking-tech](https://github.com/gtonic/awesome-banking-tech) - A curated list of banking technologies and resources.
 - [Awesome-VLA-Papers](https://github.com/hanjianhua44/Awesome-VLA-Papers) - A curated collection of papers on Vision-Language-Action (VLA) models for autonomous driving and robotics.
-- [awesome-acme](https://github.com/henesy/awesome-acme) - A curated list of awesome Acme editor documents and software.
 - [awesome-robust-depth-estimation](https://github.com/hitcslj/awesome-robust-depth-estimation) - A curated list of awesome robust depth estimation papers.
 - [awesome-web-frontend](https://github.com/huogerac/awesome-web-frontend) - A curated list of awesome web frontend related resources 😎.
 - [awesome-plateau](https://github.com/japan-opendata/awesome-plateau) - 国土交通省 Project PLATEAU の関連情報や事例のまとめ.
 - [awesome-flutter-map](https://github.com/josxha/awesome-flutter-map) - A list of plugins and other packages that are within the flutter_map ecosystem.
+- [Awesome-Spatial-Cognitive-Map](https://github.com/Klingsor-tyx/Awesome-Spatial-Cognitive-Map) - A curated list of papers analyzed in the survey: Spatial Intelligence from a Cognitive Map Perspective: A Survey.
 - [awesome-layerzero](https://github.com/layerzero-labs/awesome-layerzero) - Everything you need to know about LayerZero in one complete resource.
 - [awesome-influencial-graph-papers](https://github.com/LFD-byte/awesome-influencial-graph-papers) - A collection of research papers on graph.
 - [JS-Cheatsheet](https://github.com/lifeparticle/JS-Cheatsheet) - 🖥 Cheatsheet for JavaScript.